Concussion grading systems: Particular systems

+Glasgow Coma Scale

-Originally developed by Teasdale and Jennett (1974), the Glasgow Coma Scale (GCS) (see Table C-1) is a scoring scale for eye opening, motor, and verbal responses that can be administered to athletes on the field to objectively measure their level of consciousness.
+Originally developed by Teasdale and Jennett in 1974, the Glasgow Coma Scale (GCS) is a scoring scale for eye opening, motor, and verbal responses that can be administered to athletes on the field to objectively measure their level of consciousness.
 A score is assigned to each response type for a combined total score of 3 to 15 (with 15 being normal).
 An initial score of less than 5 is associated with an 80 percent chance of a lasting vegetative state or death.
-An initial score of greater than 11 is associated with a 90 percent chance of complete recovery (Teasdale and Jennett, 1974).
-Because most concussed individuals score 14 or 15 on the 15-point scale, its primary use in evaluating individuals for sports-related concussions is to rule out more severe brain injury and to help determine which athletes need immediate medical attention (Dziemianowicz et al., 2012).
+An initial score of greater than 11 is associated with a 90 percent chance of complete recovery.
+Because most concussed individuals score 14 or 15 on the 15-point scale, its primary use in evaluating individuals for sports-related concussions is to rule out more severe brain injury and to help determine which athletes need immediate medical attention.